 On occasion the SGR Examinations Office will not be able to process a candidate’s submission.
 The following reasons restrict our ability to process your record:

-- The milestone documentation from your candidature has not be received by the SGR, and has not been formally approved by the SGR;
+- The milestone documentation from your candidature has not been received by the SGR, and has not been formally approved by the SGR;

 - The compulsory Research Methods or Research Strategies course has not been successfully completed or credited/exempted;